Mirn/sfu-cli-uploader/README.md

 sfu-cli-uploader -p COM5 -si 1000000 -sm 2000000 firmware.bin --reset 1 3 0x02 0x00

-will reset by 0-1-0 pulse with 1ms step on second CP2102n/CP2103 GPIO.1 (bit 1), first GPIO.0 always 0 for enter to bootloader begore updating
+will reset the device using a 0–1–0 pulse sequence with a 1 ms step on second CP2102n/CP2103 GPIO.1 (bit 1), first GPIO.0 is kept low to enter the bootloader before updating.
 ```

 ## Build